COVID-19 (Novel Coronavirus)

 Follow the North Carolina Department of Health and Human Services (NCDHHS) for statewide information and the Centers for Disease Control (CDC) for national and international information.

-- State Department Issues a Level 4 Travel Advisory warning all Americans to avoid all international travel
+- A Level 4 Travel Advisory has been issued warning all Americans to avoid international travel.

 For the latest, most up-to-date information, visit the Mecklenburg County Public Health website here.